StefanH-AT/ApertureKeyboard/README.md

 I am not done with this keyboard as I still need to replace the cherry logo with an Aperture logo and want to add a proper USB-C plug.
 Currently I have a cable hanging straight out the keyboard.
 It works, but mobility is more limited.

 Once I am done with these changes, I will update this readme

+## License

+### Instructions
+You may follow the instructions to replicate the keyboard for yourself.
+If you modify and republish these instructions, please note that the design was originally inspired by these instructions.

+### PCB
+The PCB's original design, created by farmakon and published [here on geekhack.org](https://geekhack.org/index.php?topic=92962.0) is licensed under Creative Commons.
+The design has been modified under the same license by [Raldone01](https://github.com/raldone01)

+### Images
+The Aperture Science logos are owned by Valve Software.
+Please rech out to them for any questions about commercializing their design

+The photos are mine, don't use them